 return child.parent

-This is common in object relationships or recursive type definitions.
+This is especially common in class relationships or recursive structures.

 def subtract(a: int, b: int) -> int: